 When watchdog mode is entered, T3LD and T3CON are write protected.
 These two registers cannot be modified until a power-on reset event resets the watchdog timer.
 After any other reset event, the watchdog timer continues to count.
-The watchdog timer should be configured in the initial lines of user code to avoid an infinite loop of watchdog resets.
-User software should configure only a minimum timeout period of 30 ms.
+The watchdog timer should be configured by the initial lines of user code to avoid an infinite loop of watchdog resets.
+User software should only configure a minimum timeout period of 30 ms.

-Timer3 is automatically halted during JTAG debug access and recommences counting only after JTAG has relinquished control of the ARM7 core.
+Timer3 is automatically halted during JTAG debug access and only resumes counting after JTAG has relinquished control of the ARM7 core.
 By default, Timer3 continues to count during power-down.
 This can be disabled by setting Bit 0 in T3CON.
-It is recommended to use the default value; that is, the watchdog timer continues to count during power-down.
+However, it is recommended to use the default value, that is, the watchdog timer continues to count during power-down.